Bitcoin-Price-Prediction-Experiments/Bitcoin-Transaction-History-Downloader/README.md

 # Note
 1. **The primary goal of this project is to automate the download of Bitcoin transaction files.
 The data will not be stored in a database or any other form of persistent storage.
 Files are downloaded as-is, and it is the user’s responsibility to manage and organize their own data.**
-2. **The final dataset, that we prepared previously, will soon be available on Kaggle.**
+2. **The final dataset is available here: [Bitcoin Transactions History (2021 - 2024)](https://www.kaggle.com/datasets/imadallal/bitcoin-transactions-history-2021-2024)**